 Unified marketing measurement models help solve the issue of disparate data sources and integration challenges.
 UMM considers all metrics from each campaign, both online and offline, combining those provided by media mix modeling and multi-touch attribution.
 UMM normalizes campaign metrics to give marketers a cohesive view of overall success and customer satisfaction.
 This integration is essential as it illuminates the consumer path to purchase in an omnichannel environment.
 With unified metrics, marketers achieve more accurate attribution, enabling them to understand how online interactions may have contributed to an offline purchase and vice versa.
 It can also offer insight into which ad sequences were most successful.

 In addition to leveraging UMM, marketing teams must invest in an analytics platform capable of processing large quantities of data quickly.
 Modern marketing analytics platforms quickly distill big data into digestible information from which marketing teams can derive insights.
 Instead of spending time preparing data for analysis, data scientists can focus on metrics from live campaigns, allowing them to derive faster insights while making real-time optimizations.
 Furthermore, analytics platforms can offer insight into how brand perception affects the decision to convert, and which creative resonates best with certain consumers.

 Data-driven marketing is a top priority as marketers seek to achieve a better understanding of the audience, and tailor their messaging to make for better customer relations.
 However, the volume of data that is collected on consumers hinders the ability to derive meaningful and personal insights, trends and ultimately marketing strategies.
-By leveraging unified measurement and marketing analytics platforms, organizations can overcome the data management challenge, freeing up valuable resources to develop data insights and strategies, rather than focus on data organization.
+By leveraging unified measurement and marketing analytics platforms, organizations can overcome the data management challenge, freeing up valuable resources to develop data insights and strategies, rather than focus on data organization and data quality.